43rd GST Council Meeting Highlights, Updates, Outcome, and More

 On May 28, 2021, the 43rd GST Council meeting took place.
 After more than half a year, the GST Council convened.
 The meeting was presided over by Smt.
 Nirmala Sitharaman, the Union Minister of Finance.

-Other attendees included the Finance Ministers of the states and union territories (UTs), as well as senior officers from the Ministry of Finance and the states and UTs.
-The Union Minister of State for Finance and Corporate Affairs, Shri Anurag Thakur, was also present to be a part of the meeting.
+Other attendees also included the Finance Ministers of the states and union territories (UTs), along with senior officers from the Ministry of Finance and the states and UTs.
+Furthermore, the Union Minister of State for Finance and Corporate Affairs, Shri Anurag Thakur, was also present to actively participate in the meeting.

 The Proposal

-An exemption of GST has been demanded from the government on medical equipment and products like gloves, face masks, hand sanitizers, PPE kits, and temperature scanners.
+The government has received demands to exempt GST on medical equipment and products.
+These include gloves, face masks, hand sanitizers, PPE kits, and temperature scanners.

 The Key Agendas of the 43rd GST Council Meeting